vuejs/awesome-vue/README.md

  - [numeric-keyboard](https://github.com/viclm/numeric-keyboard) - Numeric keyboard for mobile browsers.
  - [vue-zoom-on-hover](https://github.com/Intera/vue-zoom-on-hover) - Image zoom on mouse hover
  - [vue-responsive-image](https://github.com/HCESrl/vue-responsive-image) - A Vue component that lets you quickly create responsive image tags with an optimal number of image sources for all devices.
- - [vue-highlight-text](https://github.com/TonPC64/vue-highlight-text) - Vue component for highlight multiple istances of a word
+ - [vue-highlight-text](https://github.com/TonPC64/vue-highlight-text) - Vue component for highlight multiple instances of a word
  - [vue-cast-props](https://github.com/anteriovieira/vue-cast-props) - Provides a convenient way of converting props to common data types.
  - [vue2-heropatterns](https://github.com/JustSteveKing/vue2-heropatterns) - A Vue2 implementation allowing you to add the popular Hero Patterns onto any Div
  - [vue-link](https://github.com/Developmint/vue-link) - One component to link them all 🔗 (treat external and internal links same)